jaredjaimes/startup/README.md

 ## WebSocket deliverable
 ➡️ The following is an example of the required information for the Startup WebSocket deliverable

-For this deliverable I used webSocket to update the votes on the frontend in realtime.

- Backend listens for WebSocket connection - done!
+ - [x] Backend listens for WebSocket connection - yes it does this.
- Frontend makes WebSocket connection - done!
+ - [x] Frontend makes WebSocket connection - yes it does this.
- Data sent over WebSocket connection - done!
+ - [x] Data sent over WebSocket connection - yes it does this.
- WebSocket data displayed - All user votes display in realtime.
-I'm really proud that this is working.
-Way cool!
+ - [x] WebSocket data displayed - Now it doesn't display anymore.
+It did in the local code and still does locally, but all of a sudden in production environment it says it loses connection.
+Awkward, idk why.